UDHR

 UDHR Powerpoint Slideshow

-We have the UDHR images (original painted version) available as a looping Powerpoint slideshow.
-This slideshow was premiered on Nov 5, 2008, at the BSR Conference in New York City attended by approximately 1200 people from 50 countries.
-It was also presented at the ECOSOC Chamber of the United Nations in New York on Dec 10, 2008.
-The slideshow consists of the painted UDHR images & the text of each Article (does not include the Preamble.)
-We can make this available to both non-profits & for-profit events, etc. Please contact info@ayton.net for more info.
-[Please note that there was a problem with the email address above, & if you tried to contact us without success previously, please try again.
-Thank you.]
+William T. Ayton honored at the U.N. for the 60th anniversary of the UDHR.
+A digital version of the UDHR art exhibit was shown at the ECOSOC Chamber of the United Nations in New York on Dec 10, 2008.
+The digital exhibit premiered on Nov 5, 2008, at the BSR Conference in New York City attended by approximately 1200 people from 50 countries.
+The exhibit consists of the painted UDHR images & the text of each Article (does not include the Preamble.)
+We can make this digital slideshow (.ppt file) available to both non-profits & for-profit events, etc. Please contact info@ayton.net for more info.

 UDHR Spanish Version Short Video